LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       values of its arguments (e.g. ``foo(bar)`` and ``foo(baz)`` are
       different parameterizations of the same parametric entity, ``foo/1``).

+   entity alias
+      An alternative name for an entity.
+Entity aliases can be defined using the :ref:`directives_uses_1` and :ref:`directives_use_module_1` directives.
+      Entity aliases can be used to improve code clarity by using alternative names that are more meaningful in the calling context, to bind parametric entity parameters, and to simplify experimenting with alternative entities implementing the same protocol.

    static entity
       See :term:`entity`.